MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

 ### Extracting the MSI from the bundle

-Make sure you have Wix toolset installed. https://wixtoolset.org/releases/
+Make sure to have [WiX Toolset](https://wixtoolset.org/releases) installed.

-This PowerShell example assumes the default install location for Wix toolset 3.11.2 and the PowerToys installer downloaded to the desktop.
+This PowerShell example assumes the default install location for WiX Toolset and the PowerToys installer downloaded to the desktop.

 ```powershell
 cd $Env:WIX\"bin"